Scratchfangs/Zedexi/README.md

-# Scravesaves
+# Zedexi

-Scravesaves is a quick and easy game code manager that gets it right!
+Zedexi is a quick and easy game code manager that gets it right!
 Keep your game codes secure and organized, while helping Show and Tell be used for it's right purpose.

 **Features:**